jamesb2413/MiniML-and-REPL/README.md

 ## MiniML: A Small Subset of an OCaml-like Language and a REPL (Read-Eval-Print Loop)

 Completed as a final project for Harvard's course CS51 on Abstraction and Design in Computing.
+MiniML implements only a subset of OCaml constructs and has only limited support for types.
+Still, it is a Turing-complete language.
+The implementation of MiniML is in the form of a metacircular interpreter since it is written in OCaml itself.

 # Environment
 This project works in the [environment setup for Harvard's CS51 course](https://cs51.io/handouts/setup/).
 If you have any problems with the instructions here, visit that site to follow a more detailed setup tutorial.